Become a first-home buyer

 That’s where we can help, and we will do the legwork for you.
 We can compare home loans across a variety of products available from Australia’s leading institutions.

-And because you are a first home buyer, you may be eligible for a first home loan.
+And because you are a first home buyer, you may be eligible for a new home loan in Shellharbour.
 This grant may be available to Australian citizens or permanent residents who wish to buy or build their first home, which will be their principal place of residence within 12 months of settlement.
 As grant conditions vary from state to state, contact us to learn more about your state’s eligibility requirements and how much grant money you could receive.

 We will also liaise with the lender.
 It’s our job to do that hard work, and you can focus on finding the right home for you.
 We will be there every step of the way to guide you through the first home loan process, from application to approval.